Journal of the History of the Behavioral Sciences

 The Journal of the History of the Behavioral Sciences is a quarterly peer-reviewed academic journal covering the history of social and behavioral sciences.
 It was established in 1965 and is published by John Wiley & Sons.
 The editor-in-chief is Alexandra Rutherford (York University).
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 0.667, ranking it 22nd out of 34 journals in the category "History of Social Sciences".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 0.69.
+It was ranked 22nd out of 34 journals in the category "History of Social Sciences".